 The Authority is involved with three local developments which, although continuing to have immaterial impact on the accounts, will affect the Borough more over future years.
 The main development is the joint venture for the Wichelstowe southern development area.
 This has seen the creation of a joint venture company with a housing developer; the Authority contributing land and the developer funding the infrastructure and building the housing, which will then go for sale with split proceeds.
-This is expected to be combined as a joint venture in future accounts as there has been no material activity for consolidation in 2018/19.
 The second development is the ongoing activity from the two energy production solar farm companies.
 The third development relates to the establishment of a group of companies for the construction of dwellings for sale or rent.